CodeYourFuture/syllabus/docs/git/desktop/lesson.md

 - Locate the technical and professional skills overview on the syllabus
 - Identify three support roles at Code Your Future
 - Understand own strengths
-- Identify areas of development
+- Identify three areas of professional development
 - Take active initiative to overcome barriers to success

 ---